ALERT CONTENT PLACEHOLDER

 Harry Rosen Chair, Diabetes and Regenerative Medicine Research

 Dr. Nostro joined the McEwen Stem Cell Institute (formerly the McEwen Centre for Regenerative Medicine) in September 2012 as Principal Investigator and currently holds the Harry Rosen Chair in Diabetes Regenerative Medicine Research.
-The objective of her research is to differentiate pluripotent stem cells to pancreatic cells, with the ultimate goal of generating functional insulin-producing β cells for transplantation in patients with type 1 diabetes and eliminate the need for daily insulin injections.
+The objective of her research is to differentiate pluripotent stem cells into pancreatic cells, with the ultimate goal of generating functional insulin-producing β cells for transplantation in people living with type 1 diabetes, eliminating the need for daily insulin injections.

 Dr. Nostro obtained a Laurea in Biology (BSc and MSc equivalent) from the University of Florence, Italy in 2000.
 As an undergraduate student, she participated in the Erasmus Exchange Program and joined Professor Chris Potten’s laboratory at the Paterson Institute for Cancer Research, in Manchester, UK.
 Her stay in his laboratory sparked her interest in stem cell biology and her desire to pursue an academic career.